vevladdd/ROE-Waterfall/README.md

 Note that `ExtraTemplate`s are *not* directly switchable using `MainPlumeVariant`; this must be done by [manually modifying the generated switcher](#modifying-effects-generated-by-rowaterfall).

-**Each `ModuleEngineConfigs` `CONFIG` not using the default variant must specify the `name` of the variant to use with the `b9psSubtypeName` key.** (If a config does not set a subtype, it will use the default variant as specified above.)
+**Each `ModuleEngineConfigs` `CONFIG` not using the default variant must specify the `name` of the variant to use with the `rowaterfallVariant` key.** (If a config does not set a variant, it will use the default variant as specified above.)

 The below configuration gives the LR-87 engine a kerolox plume variant, activated when the LR87-AJ-3 and LR87-AJ-9-Kero configurations are selected: